 1935 On December 11, grandson Ferdinand Alexander Porsche was born.

-The passenger list from October 3, 1936, tells us that Ferdinand Porsche lived at Feuerbacherweg 48, Stuttgart, was 5'8" (172-173 cm) tall, had gray hair and blue eyes.
+SS Bremen started its voyage on October 2, 1936, from Bremen.
+Its first stop was in Southampton, England.
+Before heading to the Atlantic Ocean, the ship stopped in Cherbourg, France.
+F. Porsche and G. Kaes stepped on board there on October 3.
+The passenger list from October 3, 1936, tells us that Ferdinand Porsche lived at Feuerbacherweg 48, Stuttgart, was 5’8″ (172-173 cm) tall, had gray hair and blue eyes.
 Below is a concentrated information from that list:

 Estonian “Auto” magazine 5/1938 wrote that the KdF-wagen (Volkswagen) factory construction started in May 1938 and after it will be finished, 50.000 workers will be hired.
 The article wrote that no other car in the world had passed so many and so long tests as Dr. Porsche’s people’s car.
 Initial information said, the car will weigh only 650 kg, will consume 6-7 litres of fuel on 100 km and standard color will be dark blue.
 Acceleration 0-70 km/h was promised in 14 seconds which was comparable to the cars with larger engines.